connectome-neuprint/neuPrint/README.md

 # neuPrint
 A blueprint of the brain.
 A set of tools for loading and analyzing connectome data into a Neo4j database.
-Analyze connectome data stored in Neo4j using [neuPrintExplorer](https://github.com/connectome-neuprint/neuPrintExplorer).
+Analyze and explore connectome data stored in Neo4j using the neuPrint ecosystem: [neuPrintHTTP](https://github.com/connectome-neuprint/neuPrintHTTP), [neuPrintExplorer](https://github.com/connectome-neuprint/neuPrintExplorer), [Python API](https://github.com/connectome-neuprint/neuprint-python).

 [Javadocs](https://connectome-neuprint.github.io/neuPrint/)